ayushmittal994-pixel/Accelerating_Digital/README.md

 # Accelerating Digital

-A full-stack clone of the Accelerating Digital website with a public marketing site and a hidden admin dashboard for managing case studies.
+A full-stack Accelerating Digital website with a public marketing site and a hidden admin dashboard for managing case studies.
 Built with **Next.js 16 + Tailwind CSS 4** on the frontend and an **Express 5 + PostgreSQL** backend secured with JWT authentication.
 Includes a github widget powered by a public API.

 ## Tech Stack